-If you have started to experience drafts, moisture intrusion or the presence of pests in areas where you do not want them, it may be time to re-caulk certain areas of your building.
+If you have started to experience drafts, moisture intrusion or the presence of pests in areas where you do not want them, it may be time for exterior caulking of certain areas of your building.
 However, entering into the caulking aisle in a home improvement store can be overwhelming, with a huge variety of options to choose from.

 How do you know which waterproofing caulk to use on your building?
 Each type of caulk material is designed for a specific type of use; using the wrong kind will shorten its working life, and it could prevent the caulk from working properly at all or cause problems later when it needs to be replaced.
 To determine which type of caulk you need, you must first understand how it works and how (and where!) you plan to use it.